 - Adding starch or legumes instead of sugar improved cholesterol

 - Sugar industry shifted blame to fat in early years, causing the shift in attitudes that has yet to change

 It is common sense by now that sugar is not a necessary part of our diet, but fat is.
 Why would we ever go against something that is vital to our body?

 What can we do to avoid big industry manipulations?

 The best thing I can tell you to do is to eat real food and ignore the headlines or read carefully.
-This is the only way that you will be at less risk for any disease.
+This is the only way that you will be at less risk for disease.
 Anything commercially made or processed can bring unwanted side effects we have no idea about.
 Nutrition is difficult to research because there are so many variables.
-Studies on animals don’t help much because they aren’t eating or moving like we currently are.
-Diet recall doesn’t work because the other food consumed isn’t taken into account.
 Keep yourself aware of the headlines and don’t believe it right away if it doesn’t make sense.
 There are a lot of crazy claims out there.
-We know the sugar industry shifted blame to fat and can happen with any big food industry.

 Another article related:

 Fresh Reads: The sugar industry shifted blame to fat as a the cause of disease, causing an increase in sales in sugar and low fat products.